 What is the difference between land use policies and zoning?

 Both zoning and land use policy represent professional planning principles applied to Nashville/Davidson County and community members' vision of how they want the city to grow.

-How can I be part of this process?
+How can I be involved?

-Community members help determine an area's land use policy through the Community Plan update process, and by participating in the process as Plans are amended.
+Community members help determine an area's land use policy through the Community Plan process, and by participating in the process as Plans are amended.
 Community consensus and support are vitally important – work with your neighbors and community members to reach agreement and share your collective vision.

-After the Community Plan Update is approved by the Metro Planning Commission, the land use policy it includes becomes the foundation of zoning and subdivision choices.
+After the Community Plan Update is approved by the Metro Planning Commission, the land use (community character) policy it includes becomes the foundation of zoning and subdivision choices.
 Planners then refer to that policy as they review development applications and make recommendations to the Planning Commission.
-After the plan is established, community groups help ensure proper implementation by staying involved in zone changes, subdivision applications and other development coming to the area.
+After the plan is established, community groups help ensure proper implementation by staying involved in zone changes, subdivision applications, and other development coming to the area.